elba/elba/docs/src/reference/registries.rst

 Registries
 ==========

-Where `indices <./indices>` can be thought of as the "read-only" part of a package repository, providing information about packages and nothing more, a **registry** is a package server which serves the actual package files and allows users to upload and yank packages from them.
+Where :doc:`indices <./indices>` can be thought of as the "read-only" part of a package repository, providing information about packages and nothing more, a **registry** is a package server which serves the actual package files and allows users to upload and yank packages from them.

 All registries are tied to indices - a registry must have a corresponding package index (though the opposite isn't necessarily